Have you hit a road block when it comes to WordPress user registration?

 To activate the WordPress User Registration you need to enable Anyone Can Register in the Settings -> General SubPanel.
 If you don’t have it enabled users get a notification letting them know “User Registration is currently not allowed”.

 Also, in case you were wondering, the direct URL for registration on a WordPress site is http://yourdomain.com/wp-login.php?action=register.
-After a user enters the username and email address he’ll receive an email with his email and password (WordPress multisite users will get an activation link they need to click and then another email with their credentials).
+After a user enters the username and email address he’ll receive an email with his email and password (WordPress multisite users will get an activation link they need to click on and then another email with their credentials will be sent).

 After a user has registered, as a site Administrator, you can edit the users’s account and assign a different role if needed.